CSCE606-NIKI/niki/README.md

 - Skip Heroku steps below if you just wanna run the Rails server locally
   - Install Heroku CLI: `curl https://cli-assets.heroku.com/install-ubuntu.sh | sh`
   - Login to Heroku: `heroku login`
+- If ActionMailer doesn't work in development phase, then we need to reset SMTP credentials:
+  - Run: 'EDITOR=vim rails credentials:edit'
+  - Delete previous config/credential.yml.enc and config/master.key file and run the above command again either using vim or nano editor
+  - Set the email and passkey for the app and save it.

 You should be now be able to launch the server